It’s 2018 and the digital tide is higher than ever.

 In Thailand, a virtual signature is referred to as a “data message,” which is held as equally valid to that of a hand-written signature.
 All “data messages” are presumed to be valid unless proven otherwise.
 Thailand does not explicitly prohibit any documents from being signed via an electronic or digital signature.

 Thanks to the UETA and ESIGN Act, electronic signatures and digital signatures are considered equal, valid, and 100% legal in the eyes of the reigning electronic signature law.
 All parties must consent to conducting business electronically.
-The U.S. does not permit virtual signatures for real estate transfers, wills, and some legally required notices to consumers.
+According to the United States electronic signature laws, virtual signatures for real estate transfers, wills, and some legally required notices to consumers are not permitted.

 Tiered Electronic Signature Laws